 4. Website Conversion Tracking

-These analytics can provide you the data you need to create a cracking social media and content strategy.
+These analytics can provide you with the data you need to create a cracking social media and content strategy.
 Once you’ve kept all this in mind, ace your Linkedin and Twitter game!